messoriluca/Extreme-Networks-scripts/UPM scripts/ISW/Readme.md

 we manage an EXOS switch having all ports configured for netlogin.
 We would like to:
 - dinamicaly disable netlogin when an ISW switch is connected and identified behind a port
-- dinamicaly enable netlogin when the port go down
+- dinamicaly enable netlogin when the port goes down

 ## Problem 1 - ISW up